Chapter 36 : Point-blank

-“Is it physically possible for you to stop being such a jerk all the time?
-Like, can you take two seconds out of your asshole existence to just be helpful, for a change?”
-My voice was a hiss dripping with acid, but it was better than outright hysteria.
-I folded my arms harshly across my chest, leaning towards Potter with a gaze fuelled purely by hate.
+“Is it within your physical capabilities to stop being such a jerk for once?
+Like, can you take two seconds out of your asshole existence to actually be helpful, please?
+Or would the effort alone cause the foundations of your very existence to disintegrate?”
+My voice was a hiss edging onto outright hysteria.
+I folded my arms brusquely across my chest, mostly to keep myself from waving them around like a crazy person, and leaned towards Potter with a gaze fueled by pure hate.

-I couldn’t respond.
-I was too angry.
-Instead, I bent down to help Freddy drag Aidan onto his bed, fuming inside, trying to ignore Potter’s eyes on the back of my neck.
+Unable to respond, I bent down and helped Freddy drag Aidan onto the bed, fuming all the while, trying to ignore Potter’s eyes on the back of my neck.
 Stupid prat wasn’t even going to bother to help.

-“You know, this whole mess wouldn’t have happened if you’d been taking care of Aidan instead of flirting with bimbos the whole night,” I muttered darkly, and even though I hated myself for it, I couldn’t help the twinge of bitter jealousy in my tone.
+“You know, this whole mess wouldn’t be happening right now if you’d just taken proper care of Aidan.
+If you'd paid attention instead of flirting with bimbos the whole night, or whatever it is you do,” I muttered darkly, and even though I hated myself for it, I couldn’t help the bitter jealousy twanging in my tone.

-“Here we go again,” Freddy muttered under his breath, but he was ignored.
-I could already feel that familiar charge building between Potter and I, those dangerous sparks that danced and jumped inside our white-hot words.
-We were both growing louder, angrier, more intense - and like a chemical reaction that was already underway, nothing could stop us from exploding.
+I could already feel that familiar charge building between Potter and I, those dangerous sparks of intensity that danced and jumped inside our white-hot words.
+We were growing louder, angrier — and like a chemical reaction already underway, nothing could stop the explosion from reaching its inevitable conclusion.

-“Says the only person in the twenty-first century who still wears bandanas.”
-The arrogance in Potter’s face made me want to scream.
+“And I'm supposed to take your word for it?
+You, the only person in the 21st century still wearing a bandana?”
+The jeer in Potter’s tone made me want to scream.
 “Yeah, okay.”

 “There’s nothing wrong with bandanas!”

-Before I could stop myself, my hand was flying up to my head self-consciously.
-Potter’s eyes flickered with triumph, and I felt fury curl itself around my chest.
+Before I could stop myself, my hand was flying up to my head on self-conscious instinct.
+Potter’s eyes flickered with triumph, and I felt fury wrap itself tighter around my chest.
 Who was he to make me feel bad about my Nutella Hair™?
 Stupid prat.

-Sure enough, eyes flickering with anger, Potter snapped back.
-“Yes, everything would be so much easier if Mr. Prince Charming could swoop in with his free lollies and foot massages to save the day, wouldn’t it?”
+Sure enough, eyes flashing with volatility, Potter snapped back.
+“Yes, everything would be so much easier if Mr. Prince Charming could just swoop in with his free lollies and foot massages to save the day, wouldn’t it?”

 "Oh my God, what is your problem with Ryan?
 He’s a good guy!”